ACROSS-Project/ACROSS/README.md

 The project goal is to demonstrate that archaeological characterization of post-seismic repairs on buildings can be successfully used to infer key ground motion and earthquake source characteristics of historical earthquakes.

+The project is founded by the Agence Nationale de la recherche ANR-20-CE03-0003

 Read more about ACROSS in the [About](about) section.

 <!--author-->